John Simons made in London corduroy overcoat

 (image credit: John Simons)

-Not just any cord, the coat is produced from the finest fawn-coloured Brisbane Moss corduroy fabric, giving it a great look and plenty of warmth too.
+Not just any cord, the coat is produced from the finest Italian Heavy Corduroy fabric, giving it a great look and plenty of warmth too.

 (image credit: John Simons)